Leiden University has developed a radically different method for large scale production of diverse nanoparticles and their alloys.

 A Proof of Principle has been demonstrated and a larger production unit became operational recently.
 The new unit will make it possible to provide research institutes and industry samples for further evaluation.

 The Leiden University is looking for industrial strategic partners for (exclusive) licensing the technology and/or further research and development.
-We plan to choose the partners for further development before August 2017.

 Team / department